plumed/lugano2019/README.md

 # lugano2019

-Data for PLUMED tutorial in 2019 in Lugano
+Data and slides for PLUMED tutorial in 2019 in Lugano